 A.C.T.S.
-Equivalent Course # CHEM 1224 when combined with CHEM 2211 Introduction to Organic and Biochemistry Laboratory
+Equivalent Course # CHEM 1224 when combined with CHEM 2211 Introduction to Organic and Biochemistry Laboratory 3 credits: 3 hours lecture

 Prerequisite: CHEM 1023 or CHEM 1103

 Chemical substances from which life is formed.
 Designed for those who desire a general overview of organic and biochemistry.